Askaripur: History

 The village also has concrete roads with in the village.

-The village has 100% literacy rateNo citations.
+The village has 100% literacy rate.
 It also has the distinction of being a "Nirmal Gram".

 The present government has also sanctioned the construction of a water tank for the water supply within the village.

 Nowadays this village is famous for most successful students and progress, this village looks like a town, all Road are made by CC, road are wide and systematically, Nowadays a group of people plays an important role in the progress of this village, they also made entry door of this village, which looks a model of building creation.

 Geography

 Askaripur is located at 29.7°N 78.27°E. Askaripur lies in the plains of Ganges and hence the land is highly fertile.
 Soil found is mostly Alluvial.

 Askaripur lies in the jurisdiction of Noorpur block, division Chandpur.

 Demographics

 As of 2001 India census, Askaripur had a population of 4,175.
 Males constitute 53.5% of the population and females 46.5%.
 Number of households were 664.